February 6, 2023

 Make sure there aren’t any large pieces of pretzels, be sure to crush them very well – if you would like, you can use a food processor to crush them.

-STEP THREE: Press pretzel mixture into the bottom of the pan.
+STEP THREE: Press the pretzel mixture into the bottom of the pan.
 Bake the pretzel base for 10 minutes.
 Remove from the oven and let it cool completely.

 STEP FOUR: In a large bowl, beat the cream cheese, the remaining ¾ cup of sugar, and the vanilla until well combined.